How to Train a Prophet Time-Series Forecasting Model in OML4Py

-- Transform our raw data and turn thousands of individual sales records into a clear daily sales trend.
+1. Transform our raw data into a clear daily sales trend from thousands of individual sales records.

 Before training any machine learning model, the data needs to be shaped.
 Our current table (ONLINE_RETAIL) lists individual purchases.
 But the Prophet forecasting library doesn’t care about who bought what at 10:03 AM.
 It cares about how much was sold in total on that day.
 For time series, this means two crucial things